greatislander/c2lc-project-website/src/robot-activities/wait-for-1.md

   - Free Play with Dash
   - "Meet Dash and Dot: Animation, Drive & Look"
   - "Meet Dash and Dot: Light & Sound"
-description: This activity creates a setting for a robot to pause.
+description: This activity creates a setting for Dash and Dot to pause.
 whatYouNeed: |-
   ### Tools